zxb2945/Learn-CS-by-yourself/CSLecture/Ultimate AWS Certified Solutions Architect Associate AWS认证课程.md

 你虽然不能阻止不合规变化发生，但你可以在Config中进行Remediations 补救。

+> 例题
+>
+> A company is reviewing its AWS Cloud deployment to ensure its data is not accessed by anyone without appropriate authorization.
+A solutions architect is tasked with identifying all open Amazon S3 buckets and recording any S3 bucket configuration changes.
+> What should the solutions architect do to accomplish this?
+>
+> - A. Enable AWS Config service with the appropriate rules
+> - B. Enable AWS Trusted Advisor with the appropriate checks.
+> - C. Write a script using an AWS SDK to generate a bucket report
+> - D. Enable Amazon S3 server access logging and configure Amazon CloudWatch Events.

 ## 253 CloudTrail vs CloudWatch vs Config

 For example, for an ELB

-CloudTrail: Track who made any changes to the ELB with API calls
+CloudTrail: Track who made any changes to the ELB with API calls => **record API calls made** within your account by everyone

 Cloudwatch: Monitor metric and make a dashboard to get an idea of performance

-Config:Track security group rules and configuration changes for ELB
+Config:Track security group rules and configuration changes for ELB =>**record configuration changes**

 三者互补

+> 例题
+>
+> An operations team has a standard that states IAM policies should not be applied directly to users.
+Some new team members have not been following this standard.
+The operations manager needs a way to easily identify the users with attached policies.
+> What should a solutions architect do to accomplish this?
+>
+> - A. Monitor using AWS CloudTrail.
+> - B. Create an AWS Config rule to run daily.
+> - C. Publish IAM user changes to Amazon SNS.
+> - D. Run AWS Lambda when a user is modified.

 ## 254 AWS STS Overview